HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/custom-steps.md

 ## Help

-For further assistance with Skill testing, please post your question on the [Community Forums](https://community.mycroft.ai/) or in the [Skills channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/skills).
+For further assistance with Skill testing, please post your question on the [Community Forums](https://community.chatterbox.ai/) or in the [Skills channel on Chatterbox Chat](https://chat.chatterbox.ai/community/channels/skills).

-See our [tips for how to ask the best questions](../../using-mycroft-ai/troubleshooting/getting-more-support.md).
+See our [tips for how to ask the best questions](../../using-chatterbox-ai/troubleshooting/getting-more-support.md).
 This helps you get a more complete response faster.